 At a time when face-to-face communication has to be avoided, working remotely is a top priority.
 A Finn on an average day performs tasks that can run an estimated 10 million lines of code.
 When it comes to large companies with massive software packages, we are talking about unimaginable amounts of code.

-Case in point is the SAP environment.
-How can its quality be ensured through test automation, regardless of time, place or situation?
-When it comes to testing complex integrated systems, where do you start and what needs to be done?
+A case in point is the SAP environment.
+How can its quality be ensured through test automation, regardless of time, place, or situation?
+When it comes to SAP CRM testing and even more complex integrated systems, where do you start, and what needs to be done?

 This choice is often determined by the customer's information security policy.
 In the SaaS option, all Pace components run in the cloud, which is connected to the tested SAP environment.
 However, if the customer's information security policy does not allow for a purely cloud-based solution, different options must be weighed.
 For example, if the machine on which the robots work must be in the customer's own data center, then it is more feasible to choose a hybrid solution.

 If Qentinel Pace is deployed as a SaaS service, the benefit is fast deployment.
 Test automation is activated immediately, with no time required for separate installation procedures.
 In addition, the customer does not have to purchase any hardware to implement test automation.
 Qentinel maintains all the technology needed to test the SAP environment on the cloud.
 It takes an estimated 5-14 days to deploy Pace as a SaaS service.